Release and maintenance¶

 stable-<version> git branches.

-The fixes that land in supported stable branches will eventually be released as a new version when necessary.
+The fixes that land in maintained stable branches will eventually be released as a new version when necessary.

-Note that while there are no guarantees for providing fixes for unsupported releases of Ansible, there can sometimes be exceptions for critical issues.
+Note that while there are no guarantees for providing fixes for Unmaintained releases of Ansible, there can sometimes be exceptions for critical issues.

-For example, here’s the changelog for 2.5 on GitHub.
+stable-<version>/CHANGELOG.md.
+For example, here is the changelog for 2.4 on GitHub.

 Before a new release or version of Ansible can be done, it will typically go through a release candidate process.